-Taking on an apprentice or trainee is a great way to prepare your organisation for skills gaps you expect to open up in the future.
+Taking on an apprentice recruit or trainee is a great way to prepare your organisation for skills gaps you expect to open up in the future.
 Not only can you tailor the candidate’s training to meet your specific requirements, you’ll often build a rapport with your employee that could boost retention.

 However, employing an apprentice or trainee is different to recruiting a regular staff member.
 You may have to alter your expectations and update your hiring practices, as well as make a number of adjustments to internal procedures.

 Apprenticeship Central is designed to simplify the process of finding apprentices and trainees for your business.
 If you’re unsure of how to get started, there are various resources and a sophisticated search function available for companies that sign up to the site.

 If you’re in the process of choosing an apprentice or trainee, refer to this checklist for ideas on how to best prepare for your new recruit.

 Select a suitable qualification

 There are hundreds of apprenticeship and traineeship qualifications available, so you’ll need to explore which ones are most suitable for your vacancy.
 Contact your local Apprenticeships Network Provider, such as BUSY At Work, for guidance if you’re having trouble choosing the right one.